redantnl/twig-components-bundle/README.md

   --title=TITLE         Title for the generated documentation [default: "Twig components"] --generic             Disregard twig_component.global_variable settings and only show render_component() examples```
 ```

+When you start your component template file with a comment (`{# ... #}`),
+its contents will be added at the top of the documentation for the component.

 ## License